Public Relations (PR) Certificate

 - MKT 363: Digital Consumer Search & Marketing

 - A minimum 2.0 cumulative GPA and a minimum of twelve earned hours completed at UM-Dearborn are required for admission to the program.

-- A maximum of two transfer courses (six credit hours) may count toward the PR Certificate.
+- A maximum of one transfer course (four credit hours) may count toward the PR Certificate.

 - A minimum 2.0 GPA in the courses counting toward the PR Certificate and minimum 2.0 cumulative GPA are required at the time of graduation and/or posting of the certificate.